cp2phi/cp2phi/README.md

 ## 👋 Hi, I'm Ping 🍎

-- engineer (ai/ml)
+- 🧑‍💻 Engineer (AI/ML)

-- building recommendation/search/ad systems by day, exploring quant finance by night
+- 🔭 Building recommendation/ad systems⚙️ by day, exploring quant finance💰 by night

-- taking small steps each day to get better at my craft
+- 🌱 Taking small steps each day to get better at my craft

 <!--
 **cp2phi/cp2phi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.